-Nip it in the bud: Hawke's Bay's unwelcome frosts to continue for another night
+Hawke's Bay's unwelcome frosts add to drought woes

-Farmers battling drought across Hawke's Bay say the bracing cold of the morning minuses is the last thing they need right now.
+Farmers battling drought across Hawke's Bay say the bracing cold in f the mornings, where temperatures have been below zero, is the last thing they need right now.

 Frost blanketed Hawke's Bay again on Friday morning, with another forecast for Saturday morning.